-Of the released varieties identified, more than half (54%, Table 34) are a 2017 release, the pale yellow fleshed NAROSPOT 1 suggesting that this variety was able to reach households relatively quickly.
-The spatial distribution of adoption of all improved sweetpotato varieties seems to be concentrated in the central region, possibly due to proximity to the NARO station and related field activities - see Figure 10 below.
+Of the released varieties identified, more than half (54%) (Table 41) are a single 2017 release (the pale yellow-fleshed NAROSPOT 1).
+This suggests that this variety was able to reach households relatively quickly.
+The spatial distribution of adoption of all improved sweetpotato varieties seems to be concentrated in the central region, possibly due to proximity to the NARO station and related field activities (Figure 11).